Mitigating photon loss in linear optical quantum circuits: Introduction

+The photon loss mitigation techniques we introduce can be used in a variety of applications.
+The work presented in \cite{salavrakos_error-mitigated_2024} introduced a quantum circuit Born machine (QCBM) \cite{benedetti_parameterized_2019} tailored to the DVLOQC framework.
+Performance during the training of the QCBM, when afflicted by photon loss, considerably improved when the recycling mitigation method was applied.
+Use of the mitigation in the QCBM experiments reduced the overall number of samples needed to reach a desired precision, thereby decreasing the overall computational time.
+In addition to the application mentioned in \cite{salavrakos_error-mitigated_2024}, other applications include variational quantum eigensolvers \cite{maring_general-purpose_2023,lee_error-mitigated_2022}, photonic differential equation solving \cite{heurtel_perceval_2023}, photonic quantum machine learning \cite{gan_fock_2022}, and graph problems with DVLOQC \cite{mezher_solving_2023}.

+Recent work \cite{taylor_quantum_2024} has provided a method for mitigating photon loss in the continuous variable (CV) setting, adapting pre-existing methods of probabilistic error cancellation \cite{temme_error_2017, strikis_learning-based_2021, mari_extending_2021, van_den_berg_probabilistic_2023} to the CV setting.
+Although the techniques of \cite{taylor_quantum_2024} are applicable to the DVLOQC setting, these are solely for expectation value mitigation (sometimes called weak mitigation) \cite{quek_exponentially_2023}.
+Our methods, by contrast, can perform both strong (full probability distribution mitigation) as well as weak mitigation, with a classical memory cost scaling with the size of the set of probabilities to be mitigated.
+Furthermore, we present analytical and extensive numerical evidence that our methods provably outperform postselection, whereas, to our knowledge, no comparison between the performance of the mitigation methods developed and postselection is presented in \cite{taylor_quantum_2024}.

 This paper is structured as follows.
 Section \ref{sec:results} gives a high-level overview of our main contributions.
-Section \ref{sec:compar} compares our techniques with those existing in the literature.
 Section \ref{sec:prelim} introduces some notation and basic concepts.
-Sections \ref{sec:construction}-\ref{sec:generating} detail the construction of the recycled distributions, the classical postprocessing techniques needed to obtain the mitigated distribution, as well as derive analytical conditions for recycling mitigation techniques to outperform postselection.
-Sections \ref{sec:numerics1} and \ref{sec:numerics2} contain numerical simulations that aid in understanding how to use our developed mitigation techniques in practice, as well as examples of our techniques in action.
+Sections \ref{sec:construction}-\ref{sec:normalising} detail the construction of the recycled distributions, the classical postprocessing techniques needed to obtain the mitigated distribution.
+Section \ref{sec:numerics2} contains numerical simulations that aid in understanding how to use recycling mitigation in practice, as well as examples of the techniques in action.
+Section \ref{sec:properties_mitigated} discusses the properties of the mitigated probabilities in the limit of zero statistical error.
 Section \ref{sec:ZNE} provides strong evidence that techniques based on ZNE do not in general outperform postselection.
-Section \ref{sec:normalising} discusses how our techniques can be used to mitigate both expectation values of observables as well as full distributions.
-Section \ref{sec:prospects} discusses ways to improve our performance guarantees, and contains a technical result about sums of permanents of i.i.d.\ Gaussian matrices \cite{aaronson_computational_2011} that might find use beyond this work.
-Finally, section \ref{sec:discussion} presents a set of interesting open questions.
+Section \ref{sec:discussion} contains a discussion of our results as well as a set of interesting open questions.